-Let’s face it—they’re everywhere.
-Fleas, that is.
-They’re so tiny, they’re often undetectable at first.
-So how do you protect your dog from flea bites, especially if he’s allergic?
+So how do you protect your dog from flea bites, especially if he’s allergic to them?

-California veterinary dermatologist Dr. Nicole Eckholm sees flea-allergic dogs (and cats) all the time in her practice.
-She gives us the expert advice on how to deal with these pests.
+California veterinary dermatologist Dr. Nicole Eckholm sees dogs (and cats) suffering from flea allergy dermatitis regularly in her practice.
+She shares her expert advice on how to deal with these pests.

 But with so many options on the market, which is the right choice for your dog?

+Topical spot-on treatments involve squeezing a small vial of goo onto the nape of your dog’s neck.
 “If you’re using an over-the-counter product like Hartz, it will take several days,” Dr. Eckholm points out.
 The topical preventative medicines like Frontline and K9 Advantix will take 24 to 48 hours to kill fleas.
-The oral preventatives work faster, though.

 - When moving into a new location, make sure it has been thoroughly cleaned and disinfected.